cmu-hxiong-qierl/parallel-compressors/Final_Report/Final Report.md

 The records of benchmarking is shown below:

+Correctness is checked by md5sum and diff command.

 Compression ratio negligible for sequential and parallel results.

 When the number of threads is below 16, the speedup is nearly linear to num_threads.